Blockchain traceability solutions will help fashion businesses track and control their supply chains with transparency, security, and reliability.

 Supply chain transparency and continuity are essential to all businesses in the digital world.

 akaChain, an enterprise blockchain platform, offers blockchain traceability solutions to many businesses in the most critical areas.
-Using smart contract and tokenization, akaChain builds modular structured solutions that can be customized to suit multi enterprises’ needs and systems.
+Using smart contract and tokenization, akaChain builds modular structured solutions customized to suit multiple enterprises’ needs and systems.

 In the fashion and textile industries, we see many problems under the hood.
 Blockchain will help the industry in practical operations, from raw materials, copyright design, processing to distribution, and used clothes.